 Forgiveness can be tremendously difficult.
 The reason that we allow so many conflicts to go unresolved is that we want to win.
 We feel as if someone has wronged us in some way, and though the continuing conflict sucks value from our lives, we’re not willing to finally put it to rest or forgive until someone acknowledges that we were right.
 That we rightly “won.”

 The most inspiring leaders I know aren’t interested in winning—they’re interested in succeeding.
 I think it’s crucial to remember that sometimes success is not possible if we insist on winning.

 There is no weakness in forgiveness.
 In fact, I think that leadership often begins only where forgiveness begins.

 Having lost so many people in ways that I could not control, I now tell anyone who will listen that if you can save a relationship, business or personal, simply by saying “I’m sorry” or hearing “I’m sorry” (and the latter is often harder than the former), do it.
-The fact is that most people reading have someone who is no longer in their life who they wish still was.
-Often, the only reason they’re not still in your life is that you haven’t been able to say “I’m sorry”, or hear “I’m sorry”.
+The fact is that most people reading have someone who is no longer in their life which they wish still was.
+Often, the only reason they’re not still in your life is that you haven’t been able to say “I’m sorry” or hear “I’m sorry.”

 And guess what?
 That’s making you a less effective leader.
 I’m not saying it’s making you an ineffective leader – but it is making you less than what you could be.

 The difficulty for me?
 I’m not good at forgiveness.
 As I sat on that plane flying home, realizing that I could never be the leader I wanted to be without letting go of some of the things that have hurt me, I was rocked by the fact that I simply couldn’t do it.
 There were certain people I wasn’t yet ready to forgive, certain feelings I couldn’t yet let go of, even though I knew I had to.
 That remains true to this day.